kubeedge/kubeedge/docs/proposals/sig-device-iot/mapper-design.md

 c) To report the actual state of twin attributes.

-**4) Data-Converter**: Data received from the devices can be in complex formats. eg: HexDecimal with bytes shuffled.
+**4) Data-Converter**: Data received from the devices can be in complex formats. eg: hexadecimal with bytes shuffled.
 This data cannot be directly understood by KubeEdge.
 The responsibility of data-converter is the convert the readings into a format understood by KubeEdge.
 Many protocols have a standard defined for the reading returned by the device.
 Hence, a common/configurable logic can be used.